xpavlic4/book-extracts/sports/golf/fitness/the 18strong podcast/README.md

 * Have realistic goals.
 If you haven't won any tournament, your goal is be in contention
 * being present in what you do

-## 128 Powe of Focus Henry Boulton
+## 128 Power of Focus Henry Boulton

 at the end of Analysis phase ask yourself a question - what would a good shot look like?